mondrian-framework/mondrian-framework/README.md

 })
 ```

+This snippet showcases how to instantiate the Mondrian module, incorporating the functions you've defined.

 ### Serve module REST

-This is how we can serve the module as a REST API endpoint:
+Now, let's move on to serving the module as a REST API endpoint.
+The following TypeScript code demonstrates the mapping of functions to methods and how to start the server:

 ```typescript
 import { rest } from '@mondrian-framework/rest'